Se3ek/heroic-gogdl/README.md

 pip install pyinstaller
 ```

-- Build the binary (assuming you are in heroic-gogdl direcory)
+- Build the binary (assuming you are in heroic-gogdl directory)

 ```
 pyinstaller --onefile --name gogdl gogdl/cli.py